Toyota U transmission: U760F

-UA 80E/F · UB 80E/F · UB 81E/F
+UA80E/F, UB80E/F, UB81E/F

 Production of the UA 80E and UA 80F commenced in August 2016.
 This transaxle features a compact gear train that achieves eight speeds using a single axis allowing for input torque up to 430Nm.
 It is a more compact and optimized version of the U880 automatic transmission structure with additional features for improved performance and efficiency.
 The marketing name for the transmission is the "Direct Shift – 8AT 8-speed automatic transmission" Unlike the UB 80 transmission, which was developed for Toyota by Aisin AW, the UA 80 was developed in a joint venture between Toyota and Aisin AW.
 Due to global application, development was done in a global fashion involving engineering resources in both Japan and the US.
 The UB 80E/F transmissions are used for lower torque applications, 4 cylinder engines, and rated at 280 Nm.